New Submission Deadline for ACI 2026

 Prof. Dr. Oliver Bendel will host the next ACI Conference, marking the first time the event comes to continental Europe as it convenes on the FHNW campus in Brugg-Windisch, Switzerland, from 2-5 December 2026.
 Building on a tradition that has taken the community from Glasgow to North Carolina, Newcastle, Bloomington, Milton Keynes, Haifa and Atlanta, this edition continues the conference’s role as the premier venue for advancing Animal-Computer Interaction.
 As the field grows, researchers and practitioners explore how technology shapes animals’ lives, wellbeing, cognition and social dynamics while developing animal-centered systems and methods that embrace multispecies perspectives.
 The conference maintains its commitment to interdisciplinary collaboration across biology, technology and cultural studies, supporting work that seeks to design ethically grounded, welfare-enhancing and inclusive technological futures for all animals, humans included.
-Proceedings will be published in the ACM Digital Library, and the official conference website will go live in January 2026.
+The proceedings will be published in a volume of a renowned organization.
+The official conference website will go live in January 2026.
 Information on previous ACI conferences is available at www.aciconf.org.

 Fundamentals of Animal-Machine Interaction